The General Election will be held on 23 September 2017. Voters who are overseas can vote from 6 September to 23 September.

 As a member of ASEAN, Laos is included in the NZ Inc ASEAN strategy.
 NZ Inc is the Government’s plan to strengthen New Zealand’s economic, political and security relationships with key international partners.

 In 2015, New Zealand announced a $200m assistance package to ASEAN over the next three years.
 A significant portion of this supports Laos through our aid programme.
 Elements of this assistance include a $15m Foot and Mouth Disease Control Activity for Laos and Myanmar.
 We provide 35 post-graduate scholarships each year for Laotians to study in New Zealand as well as study awards at the Mekong Institute in Thailand.
 We provide expertise in agriculture, knowledge and skills, and disaster risk management to support sustainable economic development.
+The Mekong River runs through Laos and is a major source of hydro generation, allowing Laos to export electricity.

-During his visit to Laos in 2016, Prime Minister John Key announced $15m to support clearing unexploded ordinance, which is left over from the Viet Nam War era and still kills up to 50 people per year.
+During his visit to Laos in 2016, Prime Minister John Key announced $15m to support clearing unexploded ordnance, which is left over from the Viet Nam War era and still kills up to 50 people per year.

 - New Zealand is represented in Laos by the New Zealand Embassy in Bangkok, Thailand